pierre-dejoue/factorio-blueprints/README.md

 ## Module

-Import the script as a module with some useful functions:
+The low-level functionality of the script is accessible via a Python [module](factorio_game/exchange_string/blueprints.py):

-* Encode/Decode the exchange string
+* Encode/Decode the blueprint exchange string
 * Parse the blueprint version
-* Parse the blueprint name
+* Read the blueprint name
+* Read the blueprint type

-See the [unit tests](tests/test_blueprints.py) for code examples
+See the [unit tests](tests/test_blueprints.py) for code examples.

 ## Map Exchange Strings